-There is a growing amount of media, data and studies talking about the rise of Artificial Intelligence in call centres and it’s increasing role in the customer experience.
+There is a growing amount of media, data and studies talking about the rise of Artificial Intelligence in call centres and its increasing role in the customer experience.

-Just last week we reported that Jetstar has extended their virtual assistant, Jess, to handle enquiries received via Facebook Messenger and that is resulting in a 73% first contact resolution rate.
+Recently Jetstar has extended their virtual assistant, Jess, to handle enquiries received via Facebook Messenger and that is resulting in a 73% first contact resolution rate.